NGM Biopharmaceuticals (NASDAQ:NGM) PT Raised to $44.00

-NGM Biopharmaceuticals (NASDAQ:NGM) had its price target boosted by analysts at Chardan Capital from $39.00 to $44.00 in a report issued on Friday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-Chardan Capital’s price target points to a potential upside of 70.48% from the company’s previous close.
+NGM Biopharmaceuticals (NASDAQ:NGM) had its price objective hoisted by Chardan Capital from $39.00 to $44.00 in a research note released on Thursday, Benzinga reports.
+Chardan Capital currently has a buy rating on the stock.

-A number of other brokerages have also recently commented on NGM.
-The Goldman Sachs Group lifted their price target on NGM Biopharmaceuticals from $28.00 to $38.00 and gave the stock a “buy” rating in a research note on Tuesday, February 9th.
-Raymond James lifted their target price on shares of NGM Biopharmaceuticals from $32.00 to $50.00 and gave the stock a “strong-buy” rating in a research note on Friday, January 8th.
-Zacks Investment Research cut shares of NGM Biopharmaceuticals from a “hold” rating to a “sell” rating in a research report on Tuesday, November 17th.
-B. Riley raised their price target on shares of NGM Biopharmaceuticals from $30.00 to $38.00 and gave the stock a “buy” rating in a report on Monday, December 14th.
-Finally, Stifel Nicolaus reaffirmed a “top pick” rating on shares of NGM Biopharmaceuticals in a research note on Tuesday, January 5th.
-One equities research analyst has rated the stock with a sell rating, seven have given a buy rating and two have assigned a strong buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average target price of $35.25.
+Several other equities research analysts have also recently weighed in on NGM.
+Stifel Nicolaus reissued a top pick rating on shares of NGM Biopharmaceuticals in a research note on Tuesday, January 5th.
+Smith Barney Citigroup increased their price target on NGM Biopharmaceuticals from $28.00 to $44.00 in a report on Monday, December 21st.
+B. Riley lifted their price objective on shares of NGM Biopharmaceuticals from $30.00 to $38.00 and gave the stock a buy rating in a research note on Monday, December 14th.
+Zacks Investment Research raised shares of NGM Biopharmaceuticals from a sell rating to a hold rating in a research note on Wednesday.
+Finally, Raymond James lifted their price target on shares of NGM Biopharmaceuticals from $50.00 to $52.00 and gave the stock a strong-buy rating in a research note on Friday, March 5th.
+One analyst has rated the stock with a hold rating, seven have assigned a buy rating and two have issued a strong buy rating to the company.
+NGM Biopharmaceuticals presently has an average rating of Buy and a consensus price target of $35.25.

-In other news, insider Jin-Long Chen sold 25,000 shares of the stock in a transaction that occurred on Monday, January 4th.
-The stock was sold at an average price of $29.28, for a total value of $732,000.00.
-Following the completion of the transaction, the insider now owns 870,375 shares of the company’s stock, valued at approximately $25,484,580.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders have sold a total of 75,000 shares of company stock worth $2,098,750 in the last quarter.
-Company insiders own 50.40% of the company’s stock.
+In related news, insider Jin-Long Chen sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
+The stock was sold at an average price of $26.66, for a total value of $666,500.00.
+Following the completion of the sale, the insider now owns 970,005 shares in the company, valued at $25,860,333.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders sold a total of 75,000 shares of company stock worth $2,098,750 over the last 90 days.
+Insiders own 50.40% of the company’s stock.

-A number of hedge funds have recently modified their holdings of NGM.
-Princeton Global Asset Management LLC bought a new stake in shares of NGM Biopharmaceuticals in the 4th quarter worth approximately $48,000.
-Penserra Capital Management LLC boosted its holdings in NGM Biopharmaceuticals by 169.6% in the fourth quarter.
-Penserra Capital Management LLC now owns 1,585 shares of the company’s stock worth $48,000 after acquiring an additional 997 shares in the last quarter.
-Cutler Group LP increased its holdings in shares of NGM Biopharmaceuticals by 100.0% during the fourth quarter.
-Cutler Group LP now owns 2,000 shares of the company’s stock valued at $60,000 after acquiring an additional 1,000 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its position in shares of NGM Biopharmaceuticals by 455.5% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 6,266 shares of the company’s stock worth $100,000 after purchasing an additional 5,138 shares during the last quarter.
-Finally, Exane Derivatives bought a new position in NGM Biopharmaceuticals in the 4th quarter worth about $176,000.
-49.56% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Verition Fund Management LLC purchased a new stake in shares of NGM Biopharmaceuticals in the 4th quarter worth approximately $5,018,000.
+BlackRock Inc. lifted its holdings in NGM Biopharmaceuticals by 7.0% during the third quarter.
+BlackRock Inc. now owns 2,444,439 shares of the company’s stock worth $38,891,000 after buying an additional 158,965 shares during the period.
+Point72 Asset Management L.P. lifted its holdings in NGM Biopharmaceuticals by 5.8% during the third quarter.
+Point72 Asset Management L.P. now owns 1,611,850 shares of the company’s stock worth $25,645,000 after buying an additional 88,265 shares during the period.
+First Trust Advisors LP bought a new stake in NGM Biopharmaceuticals during the 3rd quarter valued at $1,098,000.
+Finally, Morgan Stanley increased its holdings in shares of NGM Biopharmaceuticals by 37.4% in the 4th quarter.
+Morgan Stanley now owns 210,283 shares of the company’s stock valued at $6,371,000 after acquiring an additional 57,234 shares during the period.
+49.56% of the stock is currently owned by institutional investors and hedge funds.

 NGM Biopharmaceuticals, Inc, a clinical-stage biopharmaceutical company, engages in the discovery and development of novel therapeutics for the treatment of cardio-metabolic, liver, oncologic, and ophthalmic diseases.
 The company's product candidates include Aldafermin, an engineered variant of the FGF19 human hormone in Phase 2b clinical trials for the treatment of non-alcoholic steatohepatitis (NASH); NGM313, an agonistic antibody that activates fibroblast growth factor receptor 1c-beta-klotho, which is in Phase 1b clinical trial for use in the treatment of type 2 diabetes and NASH; and NGM395, which is engineered variant of the GDF15 human hormone for use in the treatment of metabolic syndrome.